-Water-Efficiency Guidance for Federal Agencies
+Water Efficiency Guidance for Federal Agencies

 Executive Order (E.O.)
-13423 requires federal agencies to implement water-efficiency measures, including the purchase, installation, and implementation of water-efficient products and practices.
+13423 requires federal agencies to implement water efficiency measures, including the purchase, installation, and implementation of water-efficient products and practices.
 E.O.
 13514 extended and expanded the requirements of the executive order to also include requirements related to industrial, landscape, and agricultural water use.

 The Chairman of the Council on Environmental Quality has issued supplemental guidance (PDF) (27 pp, 508K, About PDF) to the instructions for implementing E.O.
 13423 and is developing guidance for E.O.
 13514.
-Where applicable, agencies should purchase water-efficient products and services, including WaterSense labeled products, and hire contractors who are certified through a WaterSense labeled program.
+Where applicable, agencies should purchase water-efficient products and services, including WaterSense labeled products, and hire contractors who are certified by a WaterSense labeled program.

 This page is designed to assist federal agencies in fulfilling these requirements.
 To comply, federal agencies should: